neillperry/Mind-The-Gap/README.md

 This is a whiteboard coding challenge that I recently attempted.
 The task is to calculate the number of "cycles" that are required to run an array of processes.

 ## Set up
-There is one input variable for this problem:
+There is one input for this problem:
   * *processes* - an array of integers that represent computer processes

 ## Problem